 For example, if you are betting $120 on Player 1 in order to get back $220, you would calculate: $120 / $220 = 0.5454 x 100 = 54.54%.Odds Calculation Example

-The price being offered by the sportsbook therefore suggests that Player 1 has a 54.54% chance of winning.
+The price being offered by the sportsbook, therefore, suggests that Player 1 has a 54.54% chance of winning.

-KEY TIP: To give yourself the best chance of making long term profits, only bet when your own assessment of a player’s chances is equal to or greater than the odds being offered by the sportsbook.
+KEY TIP: To give yourself the best chance of making long-term profits, only bet when your own assessment of a player’s chances is equal to or greater than the odds being offered by the sportsbook.

 Spread betting in tennis involves two things.
 The first is predicting how you think the game itself will unfold.
 This second is looking for opportunities to cash in on your views if the sportsbook has a different opinion.
-One of the most common tennis spreads offereed is for the number of games that a player will win by.
+One of the most common tennis spreads offered is for the number of games that a player will win by.

 Take a look at this example:

 Here John Isner is quoted at -110 for -1.5.
-This means that the number of games won by him will be reduced by 1.5 before your bet is determined a winner or a loser.
+This means that the number of games won by him will be reduced by 1.5 before your bet is determined as a winner or a loser.
 He would therefore need to win by at least 2 games for your bet to win.
-If he only wins by 1 game, or loses, your bet would lose.
+If he only wins by 1 game or loses, your bet would lose.